electro-modules/matisse/README.md

 ### View Models

 You can also bind values from a view model into your template.

 For instance, rendering a template with the following view model:

 ```PHP
 $model = ['footerText' => 'Some footer text...'];
 ```

-You may call the component defined above like this:
+You may call the same component, defined above, like this:

 ```HTML
 <Form type="box-info" title="My title">